Skip to main content

 You might be wondering, “Does Medicare cover cataract surgery?” or “Does Medicare cover acupuncture?”
 Original Medicare has strict rules about what services it can and cannot cover.
 For example, home health care services are only covered under very specific circumstances for those requiring specialized therapies.
 Likewise, original Medicare does not cover routine dental, vision and hearing services.

-Medicare Part B covers numerous preventive services to help seniors and adults with disabilities to stay healthy.
-These include an Annual Wellness Visit, cancer screenings, vaccines, and testing and management of chronic conditions.
-How much is Medicare Part A and B?
-All people with original Medicare have costs such as premiums, copayments, and deductibles.
-(Find a table of Parts A & B costs in 2024.)
-For seniors and adults with disabilities who have limited incomes, the Medicare Savings Programs can help to pay for the costs of original Medicare.
+All people with original Medicare have costs such as premiums, copayments, and deductibles. (see our chart of Part A and B costs in 2025.)
+For people who have limited incomes, the Medicare Savings Programs can help to pay for the costs of original Medicare.

 When do you enroll in original Medicare?